AmarMcLean/DEP-Meyerhoff/README.md

 - To load file click "load" (It is the leftmost "load" if you have selected "2")
 - To save file click "save"
 - To have a second file loaded, currently for viewing purposes only, click "2" then "load" (rightmost)
+- To remove the second file from view click "1"

 Search:
 Enter the desired keyword into the box and click search.